lmullen/lincolnmullen.com/source/_posts/2014-04-05-the-purpose-of-book-reviews.markdown

 recent [review][] of Matthew Bowman's *The Urban Pulpit*.
 But the purpose of these reviews is different.
 To [borrow a phrase from Dan Cohen][], their purpose is "catching the good."
-When I read a review at one of these sites, I want the authors to alert me to the best books, books they've found useful for their research or teaching, or books that are a [model of the historian's craft][].
+When I read a review at one of these sites, I want the authors to alert me to the best books---books they've found useful for their research or teaching, or books that are a [model of the historian's craft][].
 I can't think of a reason why someone would publish a highly critical review in venues like those, especially since you get to pick what you review.
 If it's a bad book, don't bother reviewing it.

 If you agree to write a review for a scholarly journal, then be as critical as you must, keeping in mind what Kidd [writes][The Art of the